Photo: Unknown (prototype asset) / project prototype

 - Hokkaido (Sapporo): Late April to early May

-The bloom forecast: The Japan Meteorological Corporation publishes the extraordinary Sakura Forecast (the most anticipated seasonal forecast in Japan — released in January for the coming spring, the most-checked forecast in Japanese history) each year.
-The bloom date varies by up to 2 weeks year-to-year depending on the winter temperature.
+The bloom forecast: The Japan Meteorological Corporation publishes its Sakura Forecast (one of the most closely watched forecasts in the country) each January for the coming spring.
+The bloom date can vary by up to two weeks year-to-year depending on winter temperatures.

-Philosopher’s Path (Kyoto): The extraordinary 2km canal path from Nanzen-ji to Ginkaku-ji lined with 450 cherry trees — the most photographed walk in Japan during cherry blossom season.
+Philosopher’s Path (Kyoto): A 2km canal path from Nanzen-ji to Ginkaku-ji lined with 450 cherry trees — one of the most photographed walks in Japan during cherry blossom season.

-Shinjuku Gyoen (Tokyo): The finest Tokyo cherry blossom park — the extraordinary 1,100 cherry trees of 65 different varieties (the most diverse cherry collection in Tokyo), the extraordinary 30-day bloom period (the variety diversity extends the season significantly beyond the standard 1-week somei yoshino peak).
+Shinjuku Gyoen (Tokyo): Tokyo’s best cherry blossom park — 1,100 cherry trees across 65 varieties extend the bloom period to roughly 30 days, well beyond the standard one-week peak of the somei yoshino variety alone.

-Hirosaki Castle (Aomori, Tohoku): The most extraordinary castle cherry blossom in Japan — the extraordinary moat covered in fallen pink petals (the hanaikada — the extraordinary “flower raft” of fallen petals, the most photographed cherry blossom event in northern Japan).
+Hirosaki Castle (Aomori, Tohoku): One of the most striking castle settings for cherry blossoms in Japan — fallen petals blanket the moat in the hanaikada (“flower raft”), among the most photographed cherry blossom scenes in northern Japan.

 Summer: Festivals and Heat